 However, that argument alone may be too narrow.

-"The difficulty there is that if those were brought alone, without one of the [other] three categories, then a successful plaintiff would still only really be able to get relief with respect to the emoluments that compete with his or her business establishment," Richard Painter, George W. Bush's chief White House ethics lawyer and has worked on the CREW lawsuit, tells Bustle.
+"The difficulty there is that if those were brought alone, without one of the [other] three categories, then a successful plaintiff would still only really be able to get relief with respect to the emoluments that compete with his or her business establishment," Richard Painter, George W. Bush's chief White House ethics lawyer who has worked on the CREW lawsuit, tells Bustle.
 In short, if the case only affects hotels that compete with Trump's, the larger Constitutional question is left out.